Waiting to connect to microphone

 Does DAF work on mobile phones and tablets?

-Yes, the DAF Online Tool works on most modern smartphones and tablets, including iOS (iPhone/iPad) and Android devices.
+Yes, the DAF Online App works on most modern smartphones and tablets, including iOS (iPhone/iPad) and Android devices.
 Use Safari on iOS devices or Chrome on Android for the best experience.
 Make sure to grant microphone permissions when prompted.

-What browsers support the DAF tool?
+What browsers support the DAF app?

-The DAF Online Tool works on all modern browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
+The DAF Online App works on all modern browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
 For the best experience, we recommend using the latest version of your browser.
 Chrome and Edge typically provide the most consistent audio processing performance.

 Can DAF help with other speech disorders besides stuttering?